wsinned/take-note/README.md

 ## Features

-- Open notes files for this week using the `code` comman line for VS Code.
+- Open notes files for this week using the `code` command line for VS Code.
 - Organises notes in a date based folder structure from your root notes folder, e.g. 2023/08
     - set the root notes folder using --notesFolder